raiden-network/raiden/docs/Get-Started-With-API-Walkthough.rst

 *************
 Raiden has a Restful API with URL endpoints corresponding to actions that the user can perform with his channels.
 The endpoints accept and return JSON encoded objects.
 The api url path always contains the api version in order to differentiate queries to different API versions.
 All queries start with: ``/api/<version>/``

-In this guide we will walk through the steps neccessary in order to participate in a Raiden Token Network.
+In this guide we will walk through the steps necessary in order to participate in a Raiden Token Network.
 We will provide some different scenarios such as joining an already existing token network, registering a new token network, together with opening, closing and settling channels.

 Before you get started with below guides, please see :doc:`Overview and Guide <./Overview-And-Guide.rst>`, to make sure that you are connected to Raiden.